hardwario/bc-website/content/doc/basics/quick-tutorial.en.md

 In command line you enable pairing by commands below.

-Command for pairing when you have USB Dongle as a radio gateway.
+Command for pairing when you have Radio Dongle as a radio gateway.
 ```
 mosquitto_pub -t 'gateway/usb-dongle/pairing-mode/start' -n
 ```